-DARWIN providers can analyse the factors that influence divergence affecting their investors and take action to improve it.
+DARWIN providers can analyze the factors that influence investor divergence and take action to improve it.

-The Investor Divergence section of the Asset Manager portal provides information on the execution of investor orders directly generated by orders from the strategy underlying the DARWIN.
+The Investor Divergence section of the Asset Management portal provides information on the execution of investor orders directly generated by orders from the strategy underlying the DARWIN.

-This information is provided only to the DARWIN provider to analyse the factors that influence the divergence affecting their investors, and take action to improve it.
+This information is provided only to our DARWIN provider to analyze the factors that influence the divergence affecting their investors and take action to improve it.

 Table of contents